RPitta/NeighborhoodSimulator/README.md

 * If two kids from two different households become friends, there's a good chance that their parents will also become friends.
 * If two households do not stand each other and their kids become friends/lovers, the families may oppose it (and either succeed in breaking them up, or fail and either learn to accept the relationship or watch them move out)
 * Neighbors may attend one another's weddings/funerals and may react to one another's life choices.
 Neighbors who are friends can do activities together if shared hobbies such as tennis competitions or going to their community-shared swimming pool.
-* Two neighbors from different households who are single and are friends, can choose to live together in the same apartment.
+* Two neighbors from different households who are single (or divorced/widowed) and are friends, can choose to live together in the same apartment.
 They will be added to each other's family list if they remain single and living together throughout the years.

 PERSONALITY AND HOBBIES

+Personality traits

+* Liberal - will be able to date minority groups and be supportive if their children or other relatives are minorities or make atypical life choices.
+* Conservative - will not be able to date minority groups and may be unsupportive of their minority children.
+* Pet lover - will have pets in their apartment
+* Pet hater - will not want pets

+Relationship oriented:

+* Wants committed partnership / Does not want committed partnership
+* Wants marriage / Does not want marriage
+* Wants children / Does not want children

-Personality traits (neighborhood)
+Personality traits (re:neighborhood)

 * Friendly - persons with this trait will easily befriend other friendly neighbors
 * Loner - persons with this trait will generally stay neutral / not befriend other neighbors (exceptions may occur)
 * Mean - persons with this trait are often nosy and nasty and might have enemies within the neighborhood

-Hobbies (neighborhood):
+Hobbies (re:neighborhood):

 * Tennis
 * Soccer